 The global plant-based meat market size by revenue is likely to cross USD 12 billion by 2025, growing at a CAGR of more than 18% during the forecast period.
 The industry landscape is currently witnessing increasingly frequent product launches, representing a growing investment in R&D that continues to stimulate the development of highly sophisticated products.
 The taste, texture, and mouthfeel of products will continue to improve with further ingredient and processing advancements.
-Globally, consumers are becoming aware and are increasingly looking for healthy, ethical, and cost-effective products with a low environmental impact, which is driving the demand for plant-based alternatives.
+Globally, consumers are becoming aware and are increasingly looking for healthy, ethical, and cost-effective products with a low environmental impact, which is driving the demand for plant-based foods.

 With the growing global population and a major shift in food production and consumption, there has been a demand for rich protein-based food.
 As people around the world are becoming affluent with veganism, flexitarians, and the impact of meat on the environment, the industry is expected to grow significantly.
 However, despite the rapid success of this type of food, the sector requires overcoming several challenges to become reliable sources of food and proteins.

-The current COVID-19 pandemic is re-shaping the plant-based meat market in terms of product categories, pricing, and stock availability to consumer behavior.
+The current COVID-19 pandemic is re-shaping the market in terms of product types, pricing, and stock availability to consumer behavior.
 With the impact of COVID-19, the industry is expected to witness a growth of 20% by the end of 2020.
 Europe is currently leading the market in terms of revenue, whereas APAC is projected to grow significantly during the forecast period.

 - The adoption of plant-based products by renowned celebrities and world-class athletes and large companies such as Google is expected to augur well for the growth of the market across the globe.

 - The plant-based meat industry is expected to grow significantly due to the increasing trend and popularity of veganism and flexitarianism worldwide.

 - The U.S. plant-based meat market is witnessing growth on account of the increased adoption of products with clean labeling or transparency in the US consumer landscape.